-It may have a reputation for being full of pictures of cute kittens and cupcakes, but Pinterest is one of the fastest growing social media sites.
-Already massive in the States, it’s now becoming a major player in the UK too
+It may have a reputation for being full of pictures of cute kittens and cupcakes, but Pinterest is one of the fastest growing social media sites, with more than 100 million active users

 For businesses, it operates much like a shop window and is increasingly driving both referrals and sales.